Cleveland, Alabama: History

 Cleveland was settled in the 1820s, and had grown into a small community by the early 1880s.
 It was initially known as Dry Creek Crossroads, and afterward as Blackwood's Crossroads, after local entrepreneur John Blackwood.
 When a post office was established in the community, it was named in honor of President Grover Cleveland.
 The town incorporated in 1964.

 Geography

-Cleveland is located in central Blount County at 33°59'31.326" North, 86°34'33.823" West (33.992035, -86.576062).
+Cleveland is located in central Blount County.
 The Locust Fork of the Black Warrior River flows past the northwest side of the town.
 The National Register-listed Swann Covered Bridge, which spans the river, lies just west of Cleveland.
 U.S. Route 231 intersects Alabama State Route 79 north of the center of town.
 Route 231 leads southeast 7 mi to Oneonta, the county seat, and north 56 mi to Huntsville.
 Route 79 leads northeast 31 mi to Guntersville and southwest 37 mi to Birmingham.

 According to the U.S. Census Bureau, the town has a total area of 20.4 km2, of which 20.3 km2 is land and 0.1 km2, or 0.64%, is water.